New Jersey DWI Lawyer

 Another strategy used to prove a DUI case is a urine analysis.
 However, these tests are by no means definitive, as drugs like marijuana can remain in a defendant’s system for up to 30 days after the initial ingestion.
 This makes it extremely difficult for the State to prove that the driver was, in fact, under the influence of drugs at the time that he or she was operating the vehicle.

 Understanding the nuances of DUI cases is essential when formulating an effective defense strategy.
 The attorneys at Breslow Law Offices prior work prosecuting these cases have provided them with the necessary tools to beat them.
-Contact the Breslow Law Offices today to learn more about how they can help you.
+Contact the Breslow Law Offices New Jersey DWI lawyer near me today to learn more about how they can help you.
+Call 973-239-8000 for a free consultation.